 Publications

-Global Justice and the Politics of Information: The struggle over knowledge. (forthcoming, 2014).
+Global Justice and the Politics of Information: The struggle over knowledge.
+(2015).
 Routledge.

 The global justice movement and struggles over knowledge.
 (2009).
 Proceedings of the Australian Political Studies Association Conference, Sydney, 28th to 30th September.